albertina777/eventinghello/README.md

 ## Running the application in dev ddmode

-You can run your application in dev mode that enablees live couuoding using:
+You can run your application in dev mode that enablees live couuoooding using:
 ```
 ./mvnw quarkus:dev
 ```